 - alternatively you can update the template to show that you were streaming the track or album, and don’t own a copy … This type of template will also become an ongoing rule, so that any future unmatched scrobbles from that tag set are automatically handled without appearing in your action list

-Publish MediaMonkey playlists into your Google Play library
+Publish MediaMonkey playlists directly into your Google library

-AlbumPlays enables you to publish your MediaMonkey playlists into your Google Play Music library.
+AlbumPlays can publish, and auto-refresh, your MediaMonkey playlists directly into your Google Play library.

 Auto-refreshed multi-target playlists